Swab Performance 2019

 Approximate duration: 40 minutes

-Mar Medina - Manejar el hacer líquido de forma indisciplinada
+Mar Medina - Manejar el hacer líquido de forma indisciplinada (where thought is action and body is text)

-Mar Medina's performative work draws on his studies in Art History and his training as a dancer at an international level, and investigates the ability of the body and movement to articulate a sensitive, non-verbal discourse, where thought is action and Body is text.
+Mar Medina's performative work draws on her studies in Art History and her training as a dancer at an international level, and investigates the ability of the body and movement to articulate a sensitive, non-verbal discourse, where thought is action and body is text.
 Manejar el hacer líquido de forma indisciplinada is a performative work that relies on the movement and use of different electronic devices (among others, a Korg midi controller, a microphone, sound cards, a wireless mouse and a massage machine) to activate a progressively generated sound composition, by accumulation of sounds.
 Despite being a piece performed by a single human being - Medina herself - the author emphasizes that it is not a solo, but a choreography performed by her and by all the devices she uses on stage, in which she recognizes a performative agency of its own that creatively affects the final proposal.

 Idea and action: Mar Medina.